spences10/blog.scottspence.me/posts/2018/2018-11-30-job-hunt-dev-project/index.md

-portfolio, this was a list of all the questions I had been asked on the many calls previously, so, rather than have the recruiter have me on the phone for ten minutes just to qualify me for the role they could do the _vast_ majority of that with the provided FAQ, almost like a reverse job spec, all they have to do is READ the FAQ!
+portfolio, this was a list of all the questions I had been asked on the many calls previously, so, rather than have the recruiter have me on the phone for ten minutes just to qualify me for the role they could do the _vast_ majority of that with the provided [FAQ], almost like a reverse job spec, all they have to do is READ the [FAQ]!
 Then check off my wants and needs from the list I have already provided.

 For some reason though, a lot of recruiters would insist on talking to